 If you still have that pair of sweats, try this article on how to stretch your sweatpants.
 You might be able to save them or at least make them more manageable instead of donating them to charity.

-If you have given up on that pair, have bought a new pair of pants and don’t want to make the same mistake twice, then this article is for you.
-I will give you all the info you need to know on how to prevent sweatpants from shrinking so you can take wear your sweatpants in style.
+If you have given up on that pair, have bought a new pair of pants, and don’t want to make the same mistake twice, then this article is for you.

 Why are my Sweatpants Shrinking?